zyedidia/generic/DOC.md

 func Max[T constraints.Ordered](a, b T) T
 ```

-Max returns the max of a and b\.
+Max returns the max of a and b.

 <details><summary>Example</summary>
 <p>